AntoniosRaptakis/New_customers_segments/README.md

 The libraries that I used:

-Numpy
+- Numpy
-Pandas
+- Pandas
-Seaborn
+- Seaborn
-Matplotlib
+- Matplotlib
+- Plotly
-Scikit-learn
+- Scikit-learn